AngelDHackerman/santa-lucia-data-analysis-manual/README.md

 # End-to-End Data Pipeline for Santa Lucía Lottery: Historical Data Mining, Web Scraping, ETL, and Dynamic Visualization

+### **Description:**

+In this project I tried to answer and discover insights about **"Loteria Santa Lucia de Guatemala"** which is the biggest lottery in my country (Guatemala).
+Also to create a historical dataset for their winnig number, due to the fact that there is no way to retrieve the old data from the past draws.

+### **Table of contents**

+Pending...

+### **Why of this project?**

+Lotería Santa Lucía is the largest and oldest lottery in Guatemala, founded in 1956.
+Unfortunately, there is no way to retrieve historical data other than through old physical newspapers, some Facebook videos (available only since 2018), or by purchasing old newspapers (PDFs) from the "National Newspaper Archive of Guatemala," which is very expensive (I tried it...).

+Once a draw expires, the data is permanently erased.
+There is no way to perform any kind of audit on "Lotería Santa Lucía."
+Surprisingly, no thesis projects or university studies from Math or Statistics students have been conducted on this topic.
+Additionally, there is no dataset available on platforms like Kaggle.

 https://loteria.org.gt/site/award

 ### findings: